grew-nlp/grew_match_quick/README.md

 ### Other troubles

 If the script does not work as expected, you can have a look at files in `local_files/log`, mainly `backend.stderr` and `frontend.stderr` which contains the stderr of the two subprocesses.
-If this does not solve the issue, please report your problem [here](https://github.com/grew-nlp/grew_match_quick/issues) (please join the file `local_files/log/backend.stderr` to make debugging easier).
+If this does not solve the issue, report your problem [here](https://github.com/grew-nlp/grew_match_quick/issues) (please join the file `local_files/log/backend.stderr` to make debugging easier).